3 Boston Police Officers Shot, Suspect Killed In Dorchester Standoff

 BOSTON (CBS) — Three Boston Police officers are recovering after they were shot and wounded in a standoff in Dorchester that lasted several hours Tuesday.
 Their injuries are considered non-life-threatening.
 The suspect who was shot by officers died, police said.

 According to WBZ-TV I-Team sources, the officers were wearing body armor and at least two were shot in the legs.
 One of the officers was released from the hospital Tuesday night.
+A second was released Wednesday morning.

 The officers went to a triple-decker home on Ferndale Street for a 911 call around 9:30 a.m., said Acting Boston Police Commissioner Gregory Long.
 It was reported that a person with a gun had threatened people inside.